 (That’s a failure.)

 GM: The ogre rubs the crust from his eyes, lifts the club over his head, and says:

 Then, he lets out a roar and swings the club down towards you.
 What do you do?

 Knight: Seeing the ogre about to crush my friend, I unhilt my sword and swing it up to meet the club before it hits her.

 (That’s a success.)

-GM: As the club rushes down toward Ashley’s head, she closes her eyes and instinctively ducks.
-Mercer rushes between her and the ogre, unhilting his sword and swinging it up towards the club in one fluid movement.
+GM: As the club rushes down toward the Wizard’s head, she closes her eyes and instinctively ducks.
+Knight rushes between her and the ogre, unhilting his sword and swinging it up towards the club in one fluid movement.

-His sword meets the club inches before it hits Ashley.
+His sword meets the club inches before it hits the Wizard.
 The ogre, caught off guard, stumbles backwards a few feet.
 What do you do?

 As you can see, the game is a series of choices, actions, die rolls, consequences, and next steps.
 Every choice the players make, and every random outcome of the dice, leads to the next logical step in the story.